vtexdocs/help-center-content/docs/faq/en/why-am-i-unable-to-include-the-promotion-seal-on-the-marketplace.md

 ---
-title: Why am I unable to include the promotion seal on the marketplace?
+title: 'Why am I unable to include the promotion seal on the marketplace?'
 id: frequentlyAskedQuestions_702
 status: CHANGED
 createdAt: 2017-04-27T22:29:05.018Z